111: Moon Zero Two

 “Playing possum” is the idiomatic term for defense thanatosis, meaning pretending to be dead to protect oneself.
 The Virginia opossum is the best known example of this, but sometimes this defense ends up killing them when they play dead in front of an oncoming car.
 Poor, dumb animals.

-Yeah, it’s got lawn attachments, Blaupunkt stereo, factory air ... the works.
+Yeah, it’s got lawn attachments, a Blaupunkt stereo, factory air ... the works.

 Blaupunkt (meaning “blue dot”) is a German manufacturer of high-end electronics founded in 1923.